MHO-Revival/Docs/Local server Installation Guide.md

 ## First steps, the game installation

 Install the game to whatever folder you want (mine is C:\Program Files (x86)\TencentGame\Monster Hunter Online\Bin\Client\Bin32)

 Install the decompressed MHOClient inside the game installation just freshly installed.

 Install the english patch in the same path it's showing in the 7zip file (otherwise you will not be able to create new character, if it shows you a little textbox, that's because the english patch is missing), the only file it will replace is the IIPSFileList.lst, it contains all the .ifs files that MHO needs + the english patch.

-You will have to build the launcher by yourself Download the Launcher project and put it where you want (mine is E:\jeux\MONSTER HUNTER ONLINE\mho_launcher)
+You will have to build the launcher by yourself.

+Download the Launcher project and put it where you want (mine is E:\jeux\MONSTER HUNTER ONLINE\mho_launcher).

 Launch Visual Studio, select folder and follow theses steps to build it :